ETERNA-earkiv/ETERNA/documentation/usage/PdfRedaction.md

 - the date and time
 - the reason provided

+Each save is also recorded as a separate entry with the action **Upload File Resource**.
+To find all redaction saves in the audit log, type `Maskerad PDF sparad` in the search box or filter on that value in the right sidebar.
+The status field on the entry shows whether the save succeeded or failed.

 This ensures that all redaction activity is traceable and can be reviewed later.